-What NASCAR has therefore achieved ultimately, is to shorten the maximum period of execution of a Two-Car Drafts per unique sequence in the formation of the two cars.
-Could earlier ride more than ten rounds together, so this time period is now fallen to less than ten rounds.
-However, the tandem is still faster by up to five miles per hour ie. The only drawback is the loss of time in internal position change and as long as NASCAR makes the not at least every second round required - as it used to be - I do not see any changes.
-The test as driving in big package has not been proven in January anyway.
-Maybe the officials should there still be a little more creative and rigorous.
+What NASCAR has achieved so ultimately, is a shortening of the maximum period of implementation of a Two-Car Drafts per unique sequence in the formation of the two cars.
+Could earlier ride more than ten rounds together, so this period is now fallen to less than ten rounds.
+However, the tandem are still faster by up to five miles per hour, namely.
+The only drawback is the loss of time in internal position change and as long as NASCAR makes the not least each second round required - as it used to be - I do not see any changes.
+The test as driving in large package has not been proven in January anyway.
+Perhaps officials should there something creative and rigorous be.

 It is very important to the three (possibly four if not a Champions Provisional is claimed) to watch top-ranked and not yet qualified teams.
-These are then eligible to start for computational reasons after the Pole qualifying for the Daytona 500.
-You can relax in their Gatorade Duel but still drive one more time to the big race, and thus any substitutes on doing a big favor.
+These are then eligible to computational reasons after the pole qualifying for the Daytona 500.
+You can check in their Gatorade Duel-but still go once more into the big race and thus any substitutes on doing a big favor.
 But I'll get to in the next week in time for the talk yet Duels on Thursday.
-In order to shorten the possible scenarios something, there is therefore being only so much.
-Who really wants to have a full shot at a stroke, which can feel free to look at my last year's article in this regard, which I have linked here .
+To shorten the possible scenarios something, there is therefore being only so much.
+Who really wants to have a full shot at a stroke, which can feel free to look at my last year's article in this regard, I have linked here .